12 Jan 2023 • 4 min read

-Hearing about all the brilliant benefits of vitamin C may have you opting for a glass of OJ more often or scouring the beauty isle for vitamin-C enriched skin goodies!
+Hearing about all the brilliant benefits of vitamin C may have you reaching for a glass of OJ more often, or scouring the beauty aisle for vitamin-C enriched skin goodies!

-As you will discover, this useful vitamin is very important for a variety of body functions, from supporting our immune system to helping to reduce the appearance of those fine lines and wrinkles and so much more!
+As you will discover, this useful vitamin is very important for a variety of body functions, from supporting our immune systems to helping to reduce the appearance of those fine lines and wrinkles... plus, so much more!

 Let’s find out what vitamin C is good for!

 Our bodies need vitamin C in order to efficiently convert the food and drinks we consume into energy.
-It also helps us to absorb other vitamins, minerals and other micronutrients to keep our bodies ticking over nicely.1
+It also helps us to absorb other vitamins, minerals, and micronutrients to keep our bodies ticking over nicely.1

 When your body is very deficient in vitamin C, you are at high risk for scurvy .
-Depression, personality changes, listlessness and general malaise are some of the symptoms of scurvy, making vitamin C vital for normal mental health.
+Personality changes and low mood listlessness and general malaise are some of the symptoms of scurvy, making vitamin C vital for normal mental health.

 Our immune system is responsible for keeping us healthy – and the stronger it is, the better.
-Everyone’s immune system needs vitamin C to function normally, so keep it topped up!4
+Everyone’s immune system needs vitamin C to function normally, so keep it topped up!¹

-Researchers from the University of Helsinki found that taking a vitamin C supplement could reduce the rate of colds in active people by 50%.5
+It’s a famous immunity vitamin: most of us know about using vitamin C for colds.
+And it’s not just a myth!
+Researchers from the University of Helsinki found that taking a vitamin C supplement could reduce the rate of colds in active people by 50%.³

 Want to support your immune system while making your taste buds happy?
 Here’s a tasty way to up your vitamin C.